 Content, the stuff we do, the work we take on, how we do it, all the conversations we have, the things in our lives…

-Quite often organisations, departments, colleagues or employees, indeed customers or the community – however we chose to describe them – well actually they’re all just people, get drawn to focus on the Content – we get busy doing more stuff, after all it’s so tangible, (even addictive?) and it’s easy to measure…
+Context, the meaning we make of all of the above.
+Quite often organisations, colleagues or employees, indeed customers or our community – however we chose to describe them – they’re all just people, who get drawn into focusing on the Content – we get busy doing more stuff, after all it’s so tangible, (even addictive?) and it’s easy to measure…

-…and we start to lose connection with the Context.
+…and we start to lose connection with the CONTEXT.

 As we lose connection to the Context we start to lose connection to the meaning, the Why we do what we do on a daily basis.

-And this gives us great access/opportunity.
+This gives us great access and opportunity.

 Quite often large shifts in groups of people in organisations can be achieved less by looking at the Content, (although that may be necessary) but more by redefining and reinvigorating the Context, the frame of reference within which people go about their work.

-When people have more meaning for what it is they do each day, (and this connects with their personal values and beliefs) they can then choose themselves to do what is the right thing because they are connected to the bigger picture.
+When people have more meaning for what they do each day, (and this connects with their personal values and beliefs) they can then choose themselves to do what is the right thing because they are connected to the bigger picture.

 This then leads us to the distinction we use about leadership and management.
 Management is about handling complexity and there is a hell of a lot of complexity (content) that needs to be managed each day. that is the role of management, a hugely vital role.